skypjack/uvw/README.md

 * `void(EventType &, const ResourceType &)`
 * `void(const EventType &, const ResourceType &)`

-Once more, please note that there is no need to keep around references to the
-resources: they will pass themselves as an argument whenever an event is published.
+Please note that there is no need to keep around references to the resources: they will pass themselves as an argument whenever an event is published.

 There exist two methods to attach a listener to a resource: